bleck9999/frii-update/README.md

 Channel ID | `Int` | The discord ID of the channel to send messages to (required) Check sysupdates | `Bool` | Whether or not to check for Nintendo switch system updates.
 If enabled, it uses [this](https://yls8.mtheall.com/ninupdates/feed.php) RSS feed.
 Pull limit | `Int` | The maximum number of pull requests to fetch.
 Set to 0 to disable.
 Comment limit | `Int` | The maximum number of pull requests to fetch.
 Set to 0 to disable.
+Due to how reviews work setting this to zero is not recommended when review limit > 0.
 Review limit | `Int` | The maximum number of reviews to fetch.
 Requires pull limit to be > 0.
 Set to 0 to disable.
 Release limit | `Int` | The maximum number of releases to fetch.
 Set to 0 to disable.
 Issue limit | `Int` | The maximum number of issues to fetch.
 Set to 0 to disable.